 The required interest rate that an investor earns from an investment is made up of various components.
 The general interest rate equation is expressed below:

 The nominal risk-free rate itself is expressed as the sum of real-risk free rate and inflation premium.

 It is important to understand the difference between the nominal and real risk-free interest rates.
 Nominal interest rates are what we observe everyday as published by banks and other financial institutions.
 For example, when a T-bill pays 6% interest that is the nominal risk-free interest rate.
 It already includes the premium for expected inflation.
 On the other hand, real interest rates take purchasing power parity into consideration.
-This is the rate, which tells how much more you will be able to buy with your grown investment after one year.
+That’s the rate, which tells how much more you will be able to buy with your grown investment after one year.

 So, the minimum that you expect from a risk-free investment is the nominal risk-free rate.
 Apart from that you will also expect a risk premium for various types of additional risks that you take by investment in a particular asset or security.

 These risks come in many forms and a premium for each should be added to the risk-free rate to arrive at the required rate of return from an investment.
 The important types of risk are:

 - Default Risk: The risk that the borrower will be unable to meet its payment obligations or keep up with the terms of payments.

 - Liquidity Risk: The risk that the investment is less liquid and that the investor may have to sell the bond at a price lower than the expected price.

 - Maturity Risk: The longer the maturity of a bond, the more volatile will be its price.